Who8MyLunch/Jupyter_Canvas_Widget/README.md

 # Work-in-Progress

-Things are all falling into place.
+Things are falling into place.

-The next piece to consider is allowing for changing the method used for image resampling.
-When zoomed in so close that individual pixels are clearly resolved I want to see individual squares.

 Later I might also want to consider capturing keyboard events when the canvas has focus.